Let me explain the 7 Basic Principles of Context-Driven Testing with an Example:

 - I have to do 2 rounds of testing in 10 days with 3 days for test documentation

 Here is a rough game plan:

 2) We also need at least 2 requirement discussion meetings with BA and Dev team.
-This has to be formal because the teams are located elsewhere and there is little scope for me to go walk up to them with questions.
+This has to be formal because the teams are located elsewhere and there is little scope for me to walk up to them with questions.

 6) Defects will be reported real-time into Mantis.
 Since the team is working in a different time zone, they might have to wait a whole day before they hear from the QA team, in case they need a clarification.
 Therefore, set up an everyday call at a convenient team, where QA team will demonstrate the recreation of bugs.
-That way, there will be no need for waiting around or follow up.
+That way, there will be no need to wait around or follow up.